-Ankle and foot Injuries During the Game and Training
+Ankle and Foot Injuries During the Game (NBA and Etc) and Training

 Because basketball is a game of running and jumping, it places great demands on your feet and ankles.
 The most common plays, such as quickly cutting around a defensive player or leaping high for a rebound, which may result in an uncertain landing, subject ankles, and feet to continuous stress.

 Young players put additional wear and tear on these parts when they play on outdoor concrete courts.
 The strenuous action on any court can result in ankle sprains, heel bruises, and fractures.